 Then I broke into growth marketing.
 I built possibly (?) the best-known agency in Silicon Valley.
 We've worked with some of the biggest startups.
 We've grown some to tens of millions in revenue.
 (Here's a recent interview on my growth marketing work.)

-And, most dear to me, I began writing at Julian.com, which has been read by well over a million people and has built a name for myself.
+And, most dear to me, I began writing at Julian.com, which has been read by a couple million people and has built a name for myself.
 Based on my passing interactions, many startup entrepreneurs have read my work or listened to my interviews.
 That means nothing unto itself, but it may be a proxy for how much of an impact one's had.

 And, I got my green card.
 I'm forever back in the state I love most.